ixjlyons/pelican-ghp/content/pages/home.rst

 I *had* to understand how such an interface worked and see what it could do, so I stuck around in that lab to do a PhD.
 My focus was on extracting information from these muscle signals, and toward the end, I shifted a bit toward trying to understand some of the properties of the brain controlling them.
-I completed my PhD at the end of 2018, and since then I've worked in inertial sensing and navigation at Emcore.
+I finished my PhD in the end of 2018 and went to work as an embedded systems developer in inertial sensing at Emcore.
+I've recently transitioned to a civil service position as a research engineer at NASA Ames.

 Some Projects
 =============